Mushroom-Daemon/doks/content/docs/3_psych_triggers/honesty.md

 What is this about?
 Trust.
 If they trust you, you're in.

-* this is my favorite persuasive element
+Here's the bottom line.

-* people want to buy from someone they trust---they'll pay a premium for it
+People want to buy from someone they trust&mdash;and they'll pay a premium for it.

-* This makes you believable
+This brings us to my favorite persuasive element: honesty.
+But the key to lowering your prospect's defenses takes more than simply telling the truth.
+You have to tell the truth about your shortcomings.

-* That may be the most persuasive element of all
+When you are honest about potential shortcomings, it makes you *believable*&mdash;perhaps the most persuasive element of all.

-* people are smart. they will have doubts. bring them up in the beginning
-* get them thinking...
-"Can I commit to this?"
-If they're thinking about your product...
-GOOD!
+I like to think about it like telling someone your red flags in the beginning of a relationship.
+It gets them thinking, "Can I commit to this?"

+And if they're thinking about you (or your product), that's good.

 ### Don't
 * hide things (it won't work)
+* people are smart. they will have doubts. bring them up in the beginning
 * beat aroundthe bush
 * make shit up